U.S. High School Students

 Wide Variety of Courses

-For information on how to register for Summer Quarter courses, see the page How to Register – U.S. High School Students.
+For information on how to register for Summer Sessions courses, see the page How to Register – U.S. High School Students.

-High school students taking Summer Quarter courses will establish a UW transcript.
+High school students taking Summer Sessions courses will establish a UW transcript.
 Grades earned in the summer are included in a student’s GPA if they later enroll at the UW as a matriculated (degree-seeking) student.
-In most cases, credits earned by high school students in UW Summer Quarter can also be transferred to other colleges and universities.
+In most cases, credits earned by high school students in UW Summer Sessions can also be transferred to other colleges and universities.

 Summer Foreign Language Offerings